BartoszChrzuszcz/Pixers/README.md

 - Selenium Webdriver
 - chromedriver in the newest version
 # Brief Description
-- You will need to download chromedriver.exe and paste it in the project direxotry
+- You will need to download chromedriver.exe and paste it in the project directory
 - after opening code in PyCharm some pachkages can be requried to download if you do not have them allready (e.g. unittests)
 - tests were written for Chrome webbrowser
 - tests checks if there is only one product added to cart and if the price from items list is the same as the price on the item card site